 To many, a dairy farm is a place with lots of cows to produce milk.
+But, how are cows milked?
 The process behind how the milk gets from the cow to the gallon in the refrigerator is hazy, but it somehow happens.
 To clear up the process, let’s delve into the hard work of dairy farmers with one of their best-known processes: milking.
 Is it done how you imagine?

 While work begins early in the morning—much earlier than most of us would care for—the day doesn’t begin with one lone figure making his way to the barn, plopping a bucket underneath a cow and a stool under himself to begin milking each cow by hand.